 From Saghmosavank we headed not far away, to my personal highlight of the day – the Armenian Alphabet Monument.
-As I’ve mentioned in one of my previous posts about Armenia – the country has its own alphabet.
+Yes, the country has its own alphabet.
 It was created in the year 405 by Mesrop Mashtoc and contains 39 letters.
 It’s incredibly beautiful yet you have no idea what’s written around you.
 The monument presents all the letters carved in the red and grey stones typical for Armenian architecture.
 It was probably one of the quirkiest monuments I’ve ever seen – I don’t think I know any other nation who made the monument of their alphabet.
 It was so much fun wandering around the letters and trying to figure out what each of them means.
 I think Armenian alphabet is one of the most beautiful ones and this monument just showed it right!

 Stunning location of Amberd fortress

 The next stop was Amberd fortress, dating back to 7th century.
 The name translates as “fortress in the clouds” and it’s not far from the truth as the site is located at 2300 meters, on the slopes of Mount Aragats, where rivers Arkashen and Amberd meet.
 When wandering the site the trembling sound of water accompanied me, even if I didn’t see rivers well (they were in the very deep gorge) I surely knew they were there!
 Besides the ruins of the fortress there were some other interesting buildings on that site, such as the bath house or the beautiful Vahramashen Church.
 Being in this site, right in the nature and so far away from any form of civilisation, was a pure pleasure!

 Ashtarak – the city of hundred churches and the capital of Aragatsotn